WSU-EIT/FreeCICD/FreeCICD.DataAccess/README.md

 - [ ] Tenant isolation is enforced on all queries
 - [ ] Admin operations require Admin flag
 - [ ] Sudo login is audited
+- [ ] Azure DevOps PAT is not logged or exposed